Czaki/Trapalyzer/Readme.md

 # Trapalyzer

-Trapalyzer is a PartSeg plugins for automatic feature detection and quantification for in-vitro NET release studies.
+Trapalyzer is a PartSeg plugin for automatic feature detection and quantification for in-vitro NET release studies.

 ## Installation